Nightclub Security Guide™

 Traction and Stability Matter More Than People Think

-security guard standing on a reflective nightlife floor wearing black duty footwear
+Security guard standing on a reflective nightlife floor wearing black duty footwear

 Nightlife floors are not consistent.